 Handling the inconsistency between federal and state law

-State laws that authorize the use of medical marijuana are in direct conflict with federal laws pertaining to disability discrimination—this leaves the legal obligation of employers unclear.
-Employees seeking authorization to use medical marijuana in connection with, or as an accommodation for, a disability may have rights under state medical marijuana statutes, but no rights under federal disability laws.
+State laws that authorize the use of medical cannabis are in direct conflict with federal laws pertaining to disability discrimination—this leaves the legal obligation of employers unclear.
+Employees seeking authorization to use medical cannabis in connection with, or as an accommodation for, a disability may have rights under state medical cannabis statutes, but no rights under federal disability laws.

-Case law in two U.S. states that have legalized the use and possession of marijuana under a doctor’s advice (California and Oregon) has determined that a private employer may still terminate an employee for failing a company-required drug test, even if that employee is authorized under state law to use medical marijuana.
+Case law in two U.S. states that have legalized the use and possession of weed under a doctor’s advice (California and Oregon) has determined that a private employer may still terminate an employee for failing a company-required drug test, even if that employee is authorized under state law to use medical cannabis.
 Most U.S. states have not reached a legal consensus on this issue, however.

 This challenge must consider several questions: